BlacKkKlansman: Plot

-Duke visits Colorado Springs for Stallworth's induction into the Klan.
-Over the real Stallworth's protests, the detective is assigned to a protection detail for Duke.
-Once Zimmerman, masquerading as Stallworth, is initiated, Connie Kendrickson leaves the ceremony to place a bomb at a local civil rights rally.
-The real Stallworth realizes her intentions and alerts local police officers.
-When Connie notices a heavy police presence at the rally, she puts Felix's secondary plan into action and plants the device at Dumas's house, leaving it under her car when it will not fit into the mailbox.
-Stallworth tackles her as she tries to flee, but uniformed officers detain and beat him despite his protests that he is a covert police employee.
+Duke visits Colorado Springs for "Ron"'s induction into the Klan.
+Over Ron's protests, he is assigned to a protection detail for Duke.
+Once Flip, masquerading as Ron, is initiated, Connie leaves the ceremony to place an explosive device at a local civil rights rally.
+Ron realizes her intentions and alerts local police officers.
+When Connie notices a heavy police presence at the rally, she puts Felix's backup plan into action and plants the bomb at Patrice's house, leaving it under her car when it will not fit into the mailbox.
+Ron tackles her as she tries to flee, but uniformed white officers detain and beat him despite his protests that he is working undercover, while Connie hysterically claims Ron was trying to rape her.

-The bombmaker, Walker, had recognized Zimmerman from a prior arrest and informed Felix at the Klan reception.
-He, Felix, and Ivanhoe drive to Dumas's house and park next to her car without realizing that the device is hidden underneath.
+The bombmaker, Walker, had recognized Flip from a prior arrest and informed Felix at the Klan reception.
+He, Felix, and Ivanhoe drive to Patrice's house and park next to her car without realizing that the bomb is hidden underneath.
 When they detonate it, the explosion kills all three.
-Zimmerman arrives, frees Stallworth, and arrests Connie.
+Flip arrives, frees Ron, and arrests Connie.

-While Stallworth is celebrating the closed case that night with Patrice, Landers arrives and drunkenly harasses the two, remorselessly admitting to his assault on Patrice.
-Stallworth reveals he is wearing a wire, and Police Chief Bridges arrives and arrests Landers for police brutality.
+While Ron is celebrating the closed case that night with Patrice, Landers arrives and drunkenly harasses the two, remorselessly admitting to his earlier assault on her.
+Ron reveals he is wearing a wire, and Police Chief Bridges arrives and arrests Landers for police brutality.

 Bridges congratulates the team for their success but orders them to end their investigation and destroy the records.
-Stallworth receives a call from Duke, and he insultingly tells Duke he is black before hanging up.
-Later while Dumas and Stallworth discuss their future, they are interrupted by a knock on the door.
+Ron receives a call from Duke, and he insultingly tells Duke he is black before hanging up.

+Later, while Patrice and Ron discuss their future, they are interrupted by a knock on the door.
 Through the window in the hallway, they see a flaming cross on a hillside surrounded by KKK members.

-The film cuts to footage of the 2017 Unite the Right rally, the hit and run attack that killed and injured counter-protesters, part of a speech by David Duke, and comments by President Donald Trump.
+The film cuts to footage of the 2017 Unite the Right rally, in which a hit and run attack killed a counter-protester and injured several others, part of a speech by David Duke, and comments by President Donald Trump praising "very fine people on both sides" of the rally.
 It ends with a dedication to Heather Heyer (who was killed in the attack) and lastly, shows an upside-down American flag fading to a black-and-white American flag, before fading to black.